Quick Start

 Next Steps

-You have a running NNO platform.
+You have a running Neutrino platform.
 Here is where to go next:

-- Platform Setup Guide — configure multiple environments, custom domains, and DNS
+- Environments Guide — configure multiple environments, custom domains, and DNS

 - Feature Development — build a custom feature package with routes, sidebar navigation, and the